austinscreations/OXRS-AC-I2CSensors-ESP-LIB/README.md

 ```

 see the examples folder for example setups for esp8266, esp32, and LilyGO POE Ethernet
-the esp8266 and esp32 examples have the code needed to run as is and with commenting / uncomenting liens of code can do etehrnet or wifi usage
+the esp8266 and esp32 examples have the code needed to run as is and with commenting / uncommenting lines of code can do ethernet or wifi usage

 the core of the OXRS_SENSORS:
 ```c++